mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 We are disappointed if we [hear] that, but still we use this Sixth Patriarch’s *Platform Sutra* as one of the Zen Buddhist textbooks.

-So that’s why Dogen Zenji criticizes [it]...
+So that’s why Dōgen Zenji criticizes [it]...
 [Although] criticism is [not the right word].
-Dogen Zenji tries to let us know what the *real* teaching of the Sixth Patriarch is, instead of putting it down.
+Dōgen Zenji tries to let us know what the *real* teaching of the Sixth Patriarch is, instead of putting it down.

 So that’s why a key point of Zen practice is “to see into one’s own nature and become buddha.”
-But that is pretty dualistic; that is the point Dogen Zenji tries to [say] in *Shōbōgenzō*.
+But that is pretty dualistic; that is the point Dōgen Zenji tries to [say] in *Shōbōgenzō*.

 Another question?